fortune2rw/HackBio_stagezero/essay.md

 **From FASTQ to Figure: Why Most Bioinformatics Pipelines Fail at the Last Mile**

-*Introduction*

-Modern Bioinformatics pipelines such as nextflow, snakemake are powerful and provide a streamlined workflow for bioinformatics.
-From FASTQ file through quality check, trimming, sequence alignment and quantification.
-Although in most cases these pipelines overlook the most crucial part of data analysis which is visualization.
-For instance, in molecular biology, a large proportion of genomics data interpretation relies on visualization such as the creation of phylogenetic trees.
-However, research shows a current process for constructing and refining these data are inefficient (Black et al, 2020).
-In practice, pipelines often end with plots that are difficult to read and not very informative.
-Data visualization makes a crucial component in analysis, because when figures are less intuitive, it makes scientific decision a nightmare.
-For example, communicating findings to multi-disciplinary team can be challenging.
+**Introduction**

+Modern bioinformatics pipelines have transformed how genomic data are processed.
+Tools such as **Nextflow** and **Snakemake** enable automated workflows that take data from raw FASTQ files through quality control, trimming, sequence alignment, and quantification.
+While these pipelines are technically powerful, they often fail at a critical stage: **data visualization**.

+Visualization is the point at which results become insight.
+When this step is poorly handled, even the most sophisticated analysis can lose its value.
+This article discusses how visualization is frequently overlooked in bioinformatics pipelines, why this undermines reproducibility and interpretation, and why visualization should be intentionally designed rather than improvised.

+**Visualization as an Overlooked Component of Bioinformatics Pipelines**

+In molecular biology, much of genomic data interpretation depends on visualization.
+Examples include phylogenetic trees, expression heatmaps, and coverage plots.
+Despite this reliance, research shows that current methods for constructing and refining these visual outputs are often inefficient (Black *et al.*, 2020).

+In practice, many pipelines end with plots that are difficult to read and provide limited biological insight.
+When figures lack clarity, scientific decision-making becomes challenging.
+This problem is amplified when results need to be communicated to multidisciplinary teams, where not all members have the same technical background.

-In most workflows, visualization is often treated as an add on instead of an integral part of the analysis/research question.
-Black et al, 2020 mentioned that visualization is often generated in a monolithic series of computations from raw sequencing reads and ends in single image.
-In most instances, genome data cannot be visualized and explored in many ways.
-After obtaining the result, default plot functions are executed to generate figures matches the data but lack inconsistency.
-For instance, color is arbitrary, legend contains missing information, axis might be lacking context.
-The figure of the plot lists the data but doesn’t interpret a meaning.
-In addition to lack of context, reproducibility is also affected.
-According to (Black et al, 2020), reproducible research requires figures to be generated from code with all parameters explicitly defined.
-Most pipelines use a narrow open-source software programs which could affect comparability of data and processes across agencies.
+Visualization is commonly treated as an add-on rather than an integral part of the research question.
+Black *et al.* (2020) describe how visualization is often produced through a monolithic sequence of computations that begins with raw sequencing reads and ends in a single static image.
+This approach restricts exploration, even though genomic data can be visualized and interpreted in multiple meaningful ways.

+**Reproducibility and the Need for Designed, Code-Driven Visualization**

+After results are generated, default plotting functions are frequently used to produce figures that technically reflect the data but lack context and consistency.
+Color choices may be arbitrary, legends incomplete, and axes poorly labeled.
+Such figures display data but fail to guide interpretation.

+This approach also affects **reproducibility**.
+Reproducible research requires that figures be generated entirely from code, with all parameters explicitly defined (Black *et al.*, 2020).
+When visualization depends on hidden defaults or manual adjustments, reproducing the same figure becomes difficult.
+Additionally, reliance on a narrow set of open-source tools can limit comparability of analyses across institutions and agencies.

-Tools such as ggplot2, complexheatmap are powerful in R programming language and encourage critical thinking in how data should be designed.
-Bioinformaticians should choose plots based on biological questions and annotating figures to guide interpretation.
-Previous studies recommend taking a more functional and modular approach.
-Analytic and visualization workflow should be separated from pipelines assembly (Black et al, 2020).In the healthcare industry, most clinicians/health practitioners are not formally trained in genomics background hence lack skills when handling genomics data.
-Researchers must ensure that data visualizations effectively capture and convey uncertainties to experts and non experts.
+R-based visualization tools such as **ggplot2** and **ComplexHeatmap** encourage deliberate thinking about how data should be presented.
+Bioinformaticians should design plots based on biological questions and annotate figures to guide interpretation.
+A modular approach, in which analytical workflows are separated from visualization workflows, has been recommended to improve clarity and reproducibility (Black *et al.*, 2020).

-*Biblography:*
+This consideration is especially important in healthcare settings.
+Many clinicians are not formally trained in genomics, which makes poorly designed visualizations a barrier to effective translation.
+Researchers must ensure that visualizations communicate uncertainty and meaning clearly to both expert and non-expert audiences.

+**Conclusion**

+Bioinformatics pipelines should not end at data processing but at meaningful interpretation.
+Visualization is not merely a presentation step; it is a core component of scientific reasoning and decision-making.
+Designing reproducible, code-driven figures ensures clarity, transparency, and effective communication across disciplines.
+By treating visualization as an integral part of analysis, bioinformatics workflows can move from producing results to delivering true biological understanding.

+**Bibliography**

-Black, A., MacCannell, D.R., Sibley, T.R. and Bedford, T. (2020).
-Ten recommendations for supporting open pathogen genomic analysis in public health.
-Nature Medicine, 26(6), 832–841.
+Black, A., MacCannell, D. R., Sibley, T. R., & Bedford, T. (2020).
+Ten recommendations for supporting open pathogen genomic analysis in public health. *Nature Medicine*, 26(6), 832-841.